-- Nursing teams – each patient is allocated a clinical nurse specialist at diagnosis who provides educational and emotional support.
+- Nursing teams – each patient is allocated a clinical nurse specialist (CNS) at diagnosis who provides educational and emotional support.
 They will also liaise with the local team and community nurses, along with the patient's school.
 They will remain in contact with the patient throughout their treatment and often long after.

-- Medical teams – Our medical team are specially trained to take care of children and young adults across a wide range of different conditions.
+- Medical teams – our medical team are specially trained to take care of children and young adults across a wide range of different conditions.

 - Learning support – a teacher is attached to the service and coordinates study with the patient’s school.

 - Psychological support – is provided before, during and after treatment in response to the patients’ needs and requests.
-Work takes place with patients and their parents to help them understand the issues raised for them by their illess and its treatment, and to build their mental resistance.
+Work takes place with patients and their parents to help them understand the issues raised for them by their illness and its treatment, and to build their mental resistance.

 - Physiotherapy – each patient is assessed and has an individualised training programme designed to help improve muscle strength and stamina.

-- Activity coordinators/play specialist – their role enables children and young people to cope better with their stay in hospital by offering them choice and control, and building their self esteem.
-A well equiped activity room also provides a valuable space to meet other patients undergoing similar treatment, this plays a vital role in facilitating peer support.
+- Activity coordinators/play specialist – their role enables children and young people to cope better with their stay in hospital by offering them choice and control, and building their self-esteem.
+A well-equiped activity room also provides a valuable space to meet other patients undergoing similar treatment; this plays a vital role in facilitating peer support.

 - Complementary therapists – a wide range of treatments are offered including aromatherapy, reflexology and reiki.
 Benefits reported by patients include pain reduction, relaxation, increased energy and a reduction in the side effects felt from other aspects of treatment.